Alucard0x1/Super-Light-Web-WhatsApp-API-Server/api_documentation.md

 ```

 #### Delete Message
-Deletes a message for everyone.
+Deletes a message that you have previously sent.

 **`DELETE /message`**